pramodsreek/questions_term4/README.md

 Q2 - What are the most important aspects of quality software?

-Q3 - Outline a standard high level structure for a MERN stack application and explain the components
+**Q3 - Outline a standard high level structure for a MERN stack application and explain the components**

+**Answer:**

 MERN stack is a JavaScript stack built using MongoDB, Express, React and Node.
 The combination of these technologies provide a framework that makes the development process easier.
+Developers who work on all components of a MERN stack are called full stack developers.

 The web application is divided into frontend and backend.
 Frontend and Backend are separate and should have its own package.json.
+In git, it is better to use Mono Repos though frontend and backend are deployed separately.

 **Frontend Components**

-React is a powerful javascript framework to build interactive user interfaces.
-React is useful for single page and mobile applications with frequently changing data and it updates and renders only the components where data has changed.
+**React** is a powerful javascript framework to build interactive user interfaces.
+It can manage the events and states very well.
+React is useful for single page applications and mobile applications with frequently changing data and it updates and renders only the components where data has changed.
+React uses Virtual DOM which is a copy of the DOM, to work out the components to be rendered.

-The components of React (javascript library) are :

-Virtual DOM - VDOM is a programming

 **Backend Components**

-MongoDB

-Express

-React
+**MongoDB** is a NOSQL or a Document database used for storing data as objects.
+MongoDB is scalable and flexible.
+It is the most popular no-sql database and works very well with Node.
+MongoDB works very well with Mongoose which is a Object Data Modelling library which manages relationship between the objects in the code and the objects in database.
+It also does schema validation.

+**Express** is a flexible scalable Node web application framework.
+The API's(web) are developed using this Express.
+React front end calls the API's to process all types of HTTP requests.
+Express framework makes the development of API's easy by providing the components.

+**Node** is a JavaScript runtime platform to easily build fast and scalable applications.
+It is very good for processing large volumes of data in real time.
+It works very well with the other components of the MERN stack.

 Q4 - A team is about to engage in a project, developing a website for a small business.
 What knowledge and skills would they need in order to develop the project?